seam/examples/booking/readme.md

 You'll need GlassFish 3.1 or better to run this application on GlassFish.

+Before running the application, you need to make a change to the persistence unit configuration.
+Uncomment the eclipselink.* properties in the following
+file:

+    src/main/resources/META-INF/persistence.xml

+Now you are ready to run.

 The simplest way to run the application on GlassFish is to:

 1. Start NetBeans 6.8 or later